Encodability Criteria for Quantum Based Systems: Process Calculi

-The Rule~\cqpProbRule reduces a probability distribution with $ r > 0 $ to a single of its configurations $\cqpConf{\sigma_j}{\phi}{P\sub{j}{x}}$ with non-zero probability $ p_j $.
-The rules~\cqpNewRule and \cqpQbitRule create new channels and qubits and update the list of channel names or the qubit vector.
-Thereby, a new qubit is initialised to $\qubit{0}$ and $\qubit{\psi} \tensorProd \qubit{0}$ is reshaped into a $\left(2^{n+1}\right)$-vector.
-The Rule~\cqpCommRule defines communication in the style of the $ \pi $-calculus.
-Finally, Rule~\cqpParRule allows reduction to take place under parallel contexts and Rule~\cqpCongRule enables the use of structural congruence as in the $ \pi $-calculus.

-The structural congruence of \CQPM is defined, similarly to \cite{gay:05}, as the smallest congruence containing $\alpha$-equivalence that is closed under the following rules:
+The Rule~\ruleRProbCQS reduces a probability distribution with $ r > 0 $ to a single of its configurations $ \ConfigCQS{\sigma_j}{\phi}{P\Set{\Subst{\Binary{j}}{v}}} $ with non-zero probability $ p_j $.
+In contrast to \cite{GayNagarajan05} we drop the label indicating the probability $ p_j $ of the chosen case.
+The rules~\ruleRNewCQS and \ruleRQbitCQS create new channels and qubits and update the list of channel names or the qubit vector.
+Thereby, a new qubit is initialised to $ \Ket{0} $ and $ \Ket{\psi} \tensorProd \Ket{0} $ is reshaped into a $ \left(2^{n+1}\right) $-vector.
+The Rule~\ruleRCommCQS defines communication in the style of the $ \pi $-calculus.
+Rule~\ruleRParCQS allows reduction to take place under parallel contexts and Rule~\ruleRCongCQS enables the use of structural congruence as in the $ \pi $-calculus.
+The structural congruence of \CQS is defined, similarly to \cite{GayNagarajan05}, as the smallest congruence containing $\alpha$-equivalence that is closed under the following rules: